 Comment.
-The substance of the part of the first sentence of former Section 2280 relating to revocability of trusts is continued in the first sentence of Probate Code Section 15400 (presumption of revocability).
-The rule governing the method of revocation is superseded by Probate Code Section 15401(a) (method of revocation by settlor).
+The part of the first sentence of former Section 2280 relating to the presumption of revocability of trusts is restated in the first sentence of Probate Code Section 15400 (presumption of revocability) without substantive change.
+The rule in the first sentence relating to the method of revocation is superseded by Probate Code Section 15401(a) (method of revocation by settlor).
 The second sentence is superseded by Probate Code Section 15411(a) (disposition of property as directed by settlor).
-The last sentence is not continued because it is no longer necessary; there is no intent to make trusts created before 1931 retroactively revocable.
+The last sentence is omitted because it is no longer necessary; there is no intent to make trusts created before 1931 retroactively revocable.